In her book Total Truth Nancy Pearcey describes the role of fathers:

 instead of challenging the growing secularism among men, the church largely acquiesced—by turning to women.
 Churchmen seemed relieved to find at least one sphere, the home, where religion still held sway.
 Whereas traditional church teaching had held that fathers were responsible for their children’s education, in the early 1800s, says one historian, “New England ministers fervently reiterated their consensus that mothers were more important than fathers in forming ‘the tastes, sentiments, and habits of children,’ and more effective in instructing them.”
 As a result, “mothers increasingly took over the formerly paternal task of conducting family prayers.”

 We need Godly women and Godly mothers, but I have to say that I agree with Nancy our culture in general and the church, in particular, has let men off the hook.
 We preach to mothers and expect them to translate it to fathers.
-We seek the path of least resistance and it has hurt both the church and the family.
+We seek the path of least resistance, and it has hurt both the church and the family.
 I have been guilty myself at times in decrying the feminization of the church.
 I will be the first to admit many times I have given into the idea that women are the bastions of virtues and guys are the lucky recipients of said virtue.
 The church has taken it’s parenting cue from the culture that says parenting is women’s work and dads get a pass.
 Who suffers?
 Our kids.
-If I am honest I gear most of my “parental partnership plans” to mothers.
+If I am honest, I gear most of my “parental partnership plans” to mothers.
 This has to change.

 What also must change is our tone in how we train, educate and treat men.
-There have been many wrongs committed by me to be sure but in our right desire for justice we must be sure to be specific or we will do damage that will take generations to recover from.
-So many in culture today demonize “Patriarchy” the problem is that in demonizing men and the role they play women more of what they think they want and less of what they actually need.
+There have been many wrongs committed by me to be sure, but in our right desire for justice we must be sure to be specific, or we will do damage that will take generations to recover from.
+So many in culture today demonize “Patriarchy” the problem is that in demonizing men and the role they play women more of what they think they want and less of what they need.
 The problem isn’t patriarchy the problem is sinful patriarchs we need to address the sins that we see rather than demonize and further push men to the fringes of society.
 The answer to the evils our society blames on patriarchy isn’t feminism its the recovery of biblical manhood and womanhood.

-Nancy’s damning statement cuts so deep every time I read it “Instead of challenging the growing secularism among men, the church largely acquiesced—by turning to women.”
+“Instead of challenging the growing secularism among men, the church largely acquiesced—by turning to women.”
 I think the next wave of family ministry focus needs to be geared toward dad.
 How do we help dad engage in the home?
 How do we help dads win?
 How do we move the deeply entrenched idea that raising children is not women’s work?

-Lastly in our stance against gender confusion lets clearly define how God sees the family unit as it functions best.
-Not rejecting hundreds of years of orthodoxy because we are afraid of challenging the growing secularism in our culture.
+Lastly in our stance against gender confusion lets clearly define how God sees the family unit as it functions best — not rejecting hundreds of years of orthodoxy because we are afraid of challenging the growing secularism in our culture.